 - Ten Things To Know About Going To College With A Blindness Cane

-Holding hands
+Holding hands or linking arms

 One of my friends is very close in height to me, and they have the tendency to accidentally trip me with their cane if they are holding onto my arm.
 They also feel uncomfortable with not using their cane while walking.
-As a result, I will hold onto their hand and often act as the leader, though I would not do this with a stranger because I want to ensure they can let go of my arm at any time.
+As a result, I will hold onto their hand or link arms and often act as the leader, though I would not do this with a stranger because I want to ensure they can let go of my arm at any time.

 Related links